martyn-wong/CS5242_project/README.md

 # CS5242_project_group_23

+This repository consists of 2 parts: Summarizer Training Code and RSS Feed Summarizer

+# Summarizer Training Code

+All the code relating to training the T5 model with the CNN/DailyMail dataset is in the CS5242_Summarization.ipynb notebook

 # RSS Feed Summarizer

 RSS Feed Summarizer is a React-based web application that allows users to enter the URL of an RSS feed, fetches the feed, and displays summaries of each article found in the feed.
 This app is a mockup web application for CS5242 Project